DForshner/CPPExperiments/README.md

 CPPExperiments
 ==============

-A motley assortment of snippets, language idioms, algorithms, and puzzles.
+A motley assortment of snippets, idioms, algorithms, and puzzles.